 Just as trust is not always best, distrust, often thought to be a sign of interpersonal or societal dysfunction, can be appropriate.
 The key is to cultivate trust that tracks trustworthiness.
 If a boss, partner or government lacks the competence, motivation or good character needed to uphold the trust placed in them, distrust, rather than trust, is reasonable and appropriate.
 It is for this reason that the current low levels of trust are understandable.
 A rebuilding of trust may help society function more smoothly, but the current threat of ambiguous news and politicians who 'construct' their own truth make distrust, rather than trust, appropriate.

-While trust ought to track trustworthiness, there is at one instance where trust may be well-placed despite the absence of trustworthiness: When one chooses to trust another for the sake of helping them cultivate trustworthiness, or because they love them.
+While trust ought to track trustworthiness, there is at least one instance where trust may be well-placed despite the absence of trustworthiness: when one chooses to trust another for the sake of helping them cultivate trustworthiness, or because one loves them.

 Sign up to our newsletter

 If the institutions that no longer enjoy healthy amounts of public trust are undeserving of it – that is, if they actually are untrustworthy – then the distrust reported by Edelman is well-placed.
 And if that is the case, then the responsibility for taking trust forward lies, at least in part, with the businesses, media groups, NGOs and governments that need to cultivate better trustworthiness and do the slow, challenging work of communicating that trustworthiness to the public.
 But, importantly, responsibility for cultivating well-placed trust in the post-truth era does not lie solely with those would-be trusted parties.
 Even if they cultivate integrity, and root out all deception in their ranks, levels of public trust may continue to ebb away.
 This is because distrust is quasi-perceptual; like spectacles, it frames what we see.
 And if left unchecked, a lingering distrust can cause one to withhold trust, even from those who really are deserving of it.